 EOF

-Applying this pipeline will fetch the content from the specified URL, display it, and greet the user with it.
+Applying this pipeline will get the content from the specified URL, display it, and greet the information from the file.

 Conclusion